adalinama/Predicting-Recipes-Ratings/README.md

 **Null hypothesis:** Our model is fair.
 Its RSME for recipes with calories less than 500 (Group X) and recipes with calories greater than or equal to 500 (Group Y) are roughly the same, and any differences are due to random chance.

 **Alternative hypothesis:**Our model is unfair.
-Its a RSME for recipes with calories less than 500 (Group X) is lower than its RSME for recipes with calories greater than or equal to 500 (Group Y).
+Its RSME for recipes with calories less than 500 (Group X) is lower than its RSME for recipes with calories greater than or equal to 500 (Group Y).

 For our fairness analysis, we choose to use RMSE (Root Mean Squared Error) as our evaluation metric, with the test statistic being the difference in RMSE scores between the two groups: recipes with calories less than 500 (Group X) and recipes with calories greater than or equal to 500 (Group Y).
 Our significance level was set at 0.05, and after running 1000 permutation tests, we got a p-value of 0.837.